Leveraging Abstract Meaning Representation for Knowledge Base Question Answering: Experimental Evaluation

-\textbf{Datasets: }To evaluate {\sysname}, we used two standard KBQA datasets; \begin{itemize} \item \textbf{QALD - 9}~\cite{qald7}.
-The latest version of Question Answering over Linked Data (QALD) dataset is QALD-9 which has 150 test questions in natural language.
-From its training set with 408 questions, we also created a randomly chosen development set of 98 questions to evaluate the individual modules.
-Each question is associated with its corresponding SPARQL query and reference answers.
+- \textbf{QALD - 9}~\cite{qald7} dataset has 408 training and 150 test questions in natural language, from DBpedia version 2016-10.
+Each question has an associated \sparql query and gold answer set.
 Table~\ref{tab:supported_types} shows examples of all the question types in the QALD dev set.

-\item \textbf{LC-QuAD 1.0}~\cite{lcquad}.
-LC-QuAD is a more recent dataset with 5,000 questions.
-LC-QuAD is based on templates and more than 80\% of its questions contains two or more relations.
+- \textbf{LC-QuAD 1.0}~\cite{lcquad} is a dataset with 5,000 questions based on templates and more than 80\% of its questions contains two or more relations.
 Our modules are evaluated against a random sample of 200 questions from the training set.
-LC-QuAD predominantly focuses on the multi-relational questions, aggregative (eg. COUNT) and simple questions from Table~\ref{tab:supported_types}. \end{itemize} We evaluated the whole pipeline on QALD test set (150 questions) and LC-QuAD test set (1,000 questions).
+LC-QuAD 1.0 predominantly focuses on the multi-relational questions, aggregation (e.g. {\countsparql}) and simple questions from Table~\ref{tab:supported_types}.

-\textbf{Metrics: }We report performance based on standard precision, recall and F-score metrics for the QA system, relation linking, and entity linking modules.
-For AMR parser Smatch~\cite{cai2013smatch} is used.
-Additionally, for the QALD dataset we also include their recommended Macro-F1-QALD~\cite{usbeck2015gerbil} score.
+- \textbf{Dev Set.} We also created a randomly chosen development set of 98 QALD-9 and 200 LC-QuAD 1.0 questions for evaluating individual modules.

-\textbf{Implementation:} We realize the initial implementation of {\sysname} using a combination of gRPC Remote Procedure Calls, each module in Figure~\ref{fig:arch} is encapsulated behind a gRPC service.
-We deployed two local DBpedia (core) endpoints; one for 2016-04 version (used for LC-QuAD) and the other for 2016-10 (used for QALD-9).
+- \textbf{Metrics.} We report performance based on standard precision, recall and F-score metrics for the KBQA system and other modules.
+For the AMR parser we use the standard Smatch metric~\cite{cai2013smatch}.